decentraland/documentation/content/creator/_index.md

 Learn everything about [Creating wearables]({{< ref "/content/creator/wearables-and-emotes/wearables/creating-wearables.md" >}}).

 You can also combine a wearable with code from the SDK to create a [smart wearable]({{< ref "/content/creator/sdk7/projects/smart-wearables.md" >}}).
-This turns on a portable interactive experience whenever the player puts on the wearable, and can be used in all sorts of creative ways.
+This turns on a global scene whenever the player puts on the wearable, and can be used in all sorts of creative ways.
+See [Kinds of project]({{< ref "/content/creator/sdk7/projects/kinds-of-project.md" >}}) to better understand the different options.

 # Emotes